talemache/talemache.github.io/_posts/2025-08-11-hello-world.md

 excerpt: "Starting a new blog."
 ---

 First post!
 Not sure what to write about but want to do this daily.
-Let's see where this goes!
+Let's see where this goes.